-ASGP had two major tools for building the capacity of grantees: the use of the I&GA tool to identify institutional weaknesses within organizations, and providing trainings on various issues (such as, working with the media on public awareness campaigns).
+During implementation, ASGP utilized two types of tools for building the capacity of grantees: i) the I&GA tool to identify institutional weaknesses within organizations and ii) trainings on various issues (such as on working with the media on public awareness campaigns).
+Initially, the trainings were conducted by contracted consultants as part of the grant.
+It was not until later in the program that ASGP sponsored directly trainings or workshops.

-At the beginning of the program, ASGP Capacity Development Technical Assistants/CDTAs, and later Capacity Development Facilitators (CDFs, most of whom were formerly CDTAs and rehired as CDFs) administered the I&GA tool, called a "self-assessment tool" in ASGP's revised Performance Management Plan (April 2010), to identify institutional weaknesses.
-However, it was acknowledged that CDGs did not have enough expertise for this job, so ASGP later relied on consultants to conduct these assessments.
+At the beginning of the program, ASGP Capacity Development Technical Assistants (CDTAs), and later Capacity Development Facilitators (CDFs, most of whom were formerly CDTAs and rehired as CDFs) administered the I&GA tool, called a "self-assessment tool" in ASGP's revised Performance Management Plan (April 2010), to identify institutional weaknesses.
+However, it was acknowledged that CDFs did not have enough expertise for this job, so ASGP later relied on consultants to conduct these assessments.
 While the assessments may have been valuable, neither the CDFs nor the consultants taught the organizations how to use them to build their capacity to self-assess in the future.
 Outside consultants, a few chosen by the organizations themselves but most sent by ASGP headquarters without input from grant recipients, wrote "manuals" (also called "policies" by focus group participants) for the areas that needed strengthening, based on the I&GA findings.
-Early in the program, ASGP allowed at least some of its grantees to find their own consultants, but because of the difficulty in some areas finding qualified consultants, later chose two consulting firms that their grantees were to call for capacity-building consulting.
+Early in the program, ASGP allowed at least some of its grantees to find their own consultants, but because of the difficulty of finding qualified consultants in some areas, it later chose two consulting firms that their grantees were to call for capacity-building consulting.
 The Evaluation Team was not able to talk to anyone in a management position at these firms.

 The Evaluation Team heard of only one instance where a consultant taught the SDG recipient CSO staff how to use the capacity-building manual, and none taught organization staff how to write or update their own policies.
-A review of several of these manuals by the Evaluation Team showed that at least some of them were generic cut-and-paste policies, imported from U.S. organizations and inappropriate for an Afghan context and written in English rather than the local language.
+A review of several of these manuals by the Evaluation Team showed that at least some of them were generic cut-and-paste policies, imported from U.S. organizations and inappropriate for an Afghan context, and written in English rather than the local language.
 However, some CSOs expressed appreciation for these policies; for example, the deputy director of a CSO based in Kabul with activities in Bamyan complimented the gender consultant and was very happy with their new gender policy.

-D. Program Design and Approach
+D. Program Design and Implementation Approach: Lessons Learned